About This Statistic

 Key facts about gold

-Global mine production of gold steadily rose after the 2008 economic crisis.
+The global mine production of gold steadily rose after the 2008 economic crisis.
 In 2008, gold mine production worldwide totaled 2,280 metric tons and increased to estimated three thousand metric tons in 2015.
-Alongside with mining costs, the U.S. production value of gold has steadily increased from 3.67 billion U.S. dollars in 2005 to 12.6 billion U.S. dollars in 2012.
-China is currently leading global gold mining production at 490 metric tons in 2015, while Australia is second, producing about 300 metric tons in the same year.
+Alongside mining costs, the U.S. production value of gold increased from 3.67 billion U.S. dollars in 2005 to 12.6 billion U.S. dollars in 2012, and then decreased to 8.57 billion U.S. dollars in 2014.
+China is currently leading the global gold mine production at an estimated 455 metric tons in 2016, while Australia is second, producing about 270 metric tons in the same year.
 Gold can be mined through several different processes including placer mining, panning, sluicing, and dredging.
 Panning is a manual technique that uses a shallow pan filled with sand and gravel, that may also contain gold, to sort through the material.
 The precious metal can also be produced as a byproduct often with copper mining.

-Gold is a transition metal known for its bright lustrous yellow coloring.
-For industrial purposes, its malleability, ductility, and resistance to corrosion and many chemical reactions make it ideal for applications such as electrical connectors, infrared shielding, and gold leafing.
 It is also highly valued as a precious metal for use in coins, investments, and jewelry.
-In the third quarter of 2015, it was primarily used for jewelry which accounted for 632 metric tons and investments which accounted for 230 metric tons of gold.
+In the third quarter of 2016, it was primarily used for jewelry and investments, which accounted for 493 metric tons and 336 metric tons of gold respectively.